After going through years of medical school – you’re an expert in medical lingo.

 Reading through any contract is boring and often difficult because of the legal language used.

-Fortunately, there’s a solution to your problem – a contract lawyer.
-More specifically, a contract lawyer with experience in physician employment contracts.
+Fortunately, there’s a solution to your problem – a physician contract review lawyer.

-You may wonder if you need a physician contract lawyer to help you with a physician contract review.
+You may wonder if you need a physician contract review attorney to help you with a physician contract review.

 After all, you’re a competent doctor who can take care of yourself, right?

 Not so fast.
-It’s true that you’re very intelligent and competent at your job, but you didn’t go to law school.
+You’re indeed very intelligent and competent at your job, but remember that you didn’t go to any law school.

 I wouldn’t advise individuals based on their health issues just like you wouldn’t advise them on their legal issues.
 So why try and take care of such an important document alone?

-The problem is that the individuals who draw up your physician contract are very experienced.
+The problem is that the individuals who draw up their physician contracts are very experienced.
 They know what they are doing and their job is to protect their employer, not you.

 The best thing you can do is hire a physician contract lawyer to review your contract and help you renegotiate, if necessary, so you get a good deal.

-Email me at firstname.lastname@example.org for a physician contract review quote today.
+Email me at email@example.com to get your physician employment agreement reviewed today.

 A hospital or clinic will use an entire team of attorneys to draw up the physician employment contract for you to sign.